 Grade Placement: 11 - 12 Prerequisite: None Credit: 1 (fine arts credit) This is an activity-based course which prepares students to develop competencies in flower classification and identification, geometric and specialized floral designs, identification and classification of plants, interior landscape development, and the use of artistic elements in personal designs.
 Students will learn business practices as they relate to the floral industry and are given the opportunity to develop leadership skills through the FFA organization.
 Successful completion of both semesters of this course will satisfy the Fine Arts (1.0) credit required for graduation.
-This course provides instruction and training necessary for the Texas State Florists' Association Level 1 Certification.
+This course provides instruction and training necessary for the Texas State Florists' Association Knowledge Based certification and Level 1 certification.